khumphrey/foundations-take2/README.md

 ### Submitting

-When time is complete or when you finish the code, commit the changes to the git repository using the command: `git commit -am "submitting assessment"`.
+When time is complete or when you finish the code, commit the changes to the git repository using the command: `git commit -am "submitting checkpoint"`.
 After you commit you work, commit your work to your personal fork on Github.